Bring wet wipes: Former Qantas captain reveals his travel secrets (2024)

 But the biggest question of all just might be: how does the average, everyday flyer ensure the most pleasant flight possible?

 Burfoot is writing another book dedicated solely to this topic.
-“I’m planning a chapter titled ‘How to not be a dickhe*d’,” he says, with his trademark dry wit, but adds that leaving your bad behaviour and attitude at home can certainly make your travels smoother.
+“I’m planning a chapter titled ‘How to not be a dickhead’,” he says, with his trademark dry wit, but adds that leaving your bad behaviour and attitude at home can certainly make your travels smoother.

 “You may have already discovered this, but if you’re just nicer to people, even if they’re strangers, it gets reflected back to you, and it does make life more pleasant,” says Burfoot.